GOOGLE UPDATES REVIEWS GUIDELINES FOR LOCAL BUSINESSES

 Only include reviews that have been directly produced by your site, not reviews from third- party sites or syndicated reviews.

 Google wants markup reviews to come from customers using your site, not from another source.
 Additionally, the disallowing of duplicate or similar reviews provide visitors with an impartial opinion when they visit a website.

 Other local business reviews guidelines include:

-No snippets written/provided by the website unless “genuine, independent, and unpaid editorial reviews”
+No snippets are written/provided by the website unless “genuine, independent, and unpaid editorial reviews.”

 Must allow positive and negative reviews

 No reviews based on template sentences “built from data or automated metrics.”

 No templated sentences such as, “Based on X number of responses, on average people experience X with this business.”

 Reviews for multiple-location businesses (retail chains, franchises) must be submitted for their specific locations